 It’s also worth letting Polyethylene coTrimethylene Terephthalate (PETT) make a cameo in this guide.
 PETT, as you can probably tell, is another variant of PET.
 It’s slightly more rigid than PETG, and is popular for being transparent.

-Learn more about other filament types: 25 Best 3D Printer Filament Types & Comparison Charts
+Learn more about other filament types: 3D Printer Filament Guide - 25 Types for Every Need

 If you were to shop for 3D printing filament, you’d likely notice way more PETG filament on the market than PET.
 There are a number of benefits that this variant offers over the base material, especially when it comes to 3D printing.
 But first, here are the general reasons why it is more advantageous than PET:

 To be frank, there aren’t many disadvantages to this material.
 Still, there are a few worth mentioning.
 For starter, PETG filament is more prone to scratching than PET is.
 Additionally, the material properties can be weakened by UV light.
 Many makers agree that it’s not the easiest material to print with, and usually requires you to find the “sweet spot” with print settings.
 Therefore, when 3D printing it, you’ll likely have to experiment with the 3D printing parameters more than usual.